 Item Percent of Students Providing Rating of 4 or 5 Mean (SD) helped me to apply my new knowledge and skills to my career goals.
-75.47% 3.98 (0.97) helped me to improve my project management skills.
-83.02% 4.09 (0.77) helped me to develop meaningful professional direction for life after graduation.
-77.36% 3.91 (0.88) helped me to improve my self-efficacy and self-regulation skills.
-73.58% 3.94 (0.79) helped me to improve my teamwork.
-66.04% 3.81 (1.09)
+76.36 4.16 (1.00) helped me to improve my project management skills.
+80.00 4.11 (0.99) helped me to develop meaningful professional direction for life after graduation.
+85.45 4.29 (0.81) helped me to improve my self-efficacy and self-regulation skills.
+80.00 4.18 (0.90) helped me to improve my teamwork.
+67.27 3.87 (1.16)

-During the exit interview, we asked graduating seniors about their post-graduate plans, whether the student had a job lined up, whether the student had been accepted to graduate school, medical school, law school, etc. Results are shown in Figure 8.
+During the exit interview, we asked graduating seniors about their post-graduate plans, whether the student had a job lined up, whether the student had been accepted to graduate school, medical school, law school, etc. Results are shown in Figure 3.

-Professional School

-Graduate School in Psychology

-Graduate School in Other Discipline

-Employment in a Psychology related field

-Employment in a field unrelated to psychology

-Internship

-Other
+Professional School (Medical School, Law School, Dental School, etc.) Graduate School in Psychology (Masters) Graduate School in Psychology (Ph.D., PsyD) Graduate School in Other Discipline Employment in a psychology related in field Employment in a field unrelated to psychology Internship Military Other 5 20 25 0 10 15 percent

-Figure 8.
+Figure 3.
 Post-graduation Plans of Graduating Senior Psychological Science Majors.

-A majority of students in our sample indicated that they intended to attend graduate school following graduation and close to 10% indicated that they planned to attend a professional school (e.g., Medical School, Law School).
-In response to the question asking whether they had been accepted to a school already, 2/3 of the students who indicated that they planned to attend graduate school reported that they have already been accepted to a school.
-Of the students who indicated that they planned to enter the workforce, 37.5% indicated that they had already accepted a job.
+Close to 50% of students in our sample indicated that they intended to attend graduate school following graduation and close to 10% indicated that they planned to attend a professional school (e.g., Medical School, Law School).
+In response to the question asking whether they had been accepted to a school already, 31% of the students who indicated that they planned to attend graduate school in psychology reported that they have already been accepted to a school.
+Of the students who indicated that they planned to enter the workforce, 29% indicated that they had already accepted a job.

 The results for professional development were positive.
-On the direct measure of teamwork, interpersonal skills, and self-management, the graduating seniors outperformed General Psychology students and scored in the top half of the distribution of the test developers norming group.
 A majority of our students intend to attend graduate or professional schools and a substantial proportion of these students had already been accepted into a program, with most achieving their first choice.
 Students also had a good deal of success directly entering the workforce.
 Exit interview questions also tended to support the view that the department did a good job developing these skills in students.